January 2016 – March 2019

 - Engage represents the active participation and resulting actions of all people involved.

-What issues does the SPIRE CoLab look at?
+What issues did the SPIRE CoLab look at?

-The SPIRE CoLab will examine relevant social issues.
-In this inaugural endeavor, it will focus on the Campaign for Grade-Level Reading, for which The Patterson Foundation is a national enterprise funder.
+The SPIRE CoLab focused on the Campaign for Grade-Level Reading, which The Patterson Foundation supports as a national enterprise funder.
 The Campaign for Grade-Level Reading is a national collaborative effort based on an important predictor of school success and high school graduation: reading at grade level by the end of third grade to create a more promising future for children.
-The pilot effort will focus on the Suncoast Campaign for Grade-Level Reading in Manatee and Sarasota counties in Florida.
+SPIRE CoLab’s coverage focused on the Suncoast Campaign for Grade-Level Reading in Charlotte, DeSoto, Manatee and Sarasota counties in Florida.

 Who can I contact about the SPIRE CoLab initiative?

 For more information about SPIRE CoLab, contact Roxanne Joffe, The Patterson Foundation’s lead strategic communications consultant at MagnifyGood: email@example.com.